jc-programs/quarto-prueba/_PRA/PRA03-pull-request.md

 ## Explanation

-I deleted file `.github/workflows/publish.yml` to avoid publication with github actions.
+I deleted `.github/workflows/publish.yml` to avoid publication with github actions.

 Script execution :
 1. Creation of log directory if not exists.